• Home

 Lokalise MCP Automated Translation Solution

-1. Find an expert translator: AI translation is powerful, but it doesn't understand business-specific terminology (e.g., translating "Gas" as the chemical "gas").
+1. Find a knowledgeable translator: AI translation is powerful, but it doesn't understand business terminology (e.g., translating "Gas" as "gas/air").
 It might also translate words that shouldn't be translated.
 Therefore, we need to inject business context and set rules for the AI.

-The choice of client is flexible, as long as it supports MCP.
-Initially, I used Claude Desktop, but for those who prefer the command line, it can easily be replaced with Claude Code or Gemini CLI.
-The experience is just as smooth.
+The choice of client is flexible; anything that supports MCP works.
+Initially, I used Claude Desktop, but for command-line enthusiasts, it can be completely replaced by Claude Code or Gemini CLI, the experience is equally seamless.

-Gemini might be better suited for humanities-related tasks like translation, so I'd recommend it.
+Gemini might be better suited for liberal arts tasks like translation, so I recommend it.

 1. Core Code (MCP Server)

-Lokalise itself provides a comprehensive REST API, which makes it convenient for us to interact with it through code.
+Lokalise itself provides a complete REST API, which conveniently allows us to operate it through code.

-To write less boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
-Following MCP's official documentation, I wrapped these APIs into an MCP Server.
+To minimize boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
+Referring to the MCP official documentation, I packaged these APIs into an MCP Server.

-It mainly exposes two tools to the AI:
+It primarily exposes two tools to the AI:

-• search-keys: Used to check for duplicates to see if someone has already translated it.
+• search-keys: Used for checking duplication, to see if someone has translated it already.

-• create-keys: Used to do the actual work, writing the AI-generated multilingual copy to the backend.
+• create-keys: Used for the heavy lifting, writing the AI-generated multilingual copy to the backend.

 Click to view the core code of index.ts